Desperado (film)

-Desperado is a 1995 American neo-Western action film written, produced, and directed by Robert Rodriguez.
+Desperado is a 1995 American neo-Western action film written, co-produced, edited, and directed by Robert Rodriguez.
 It is the second part of Rodriguez's Mexico Trilogy.
-It stars Antonio Banderas as El Mariachi who seeks revenge on the drug lord who killed his lover.
+It stars Antonio Banderas as El Mariachi, who seeks revenge on the drug lord who killed his lover.
 The film was screened out of competition at the 1995 Cannes Film Festival.
-Desperado grossed $58 million worldwide.
-It has been cited as Salma Hayek's breakout role.
+Desperado grossed $58 million worldwide, and received mixed to positive reviews.
+Co-starring Salma Hayek, it has been cited as her breakout role in anglophonic American film.

 Plot

-In August 1994 at the Tarasco bar in Mexico, an American man named Buscemi tells the story of witnessing a massacre in another bar, committed by a Mexican who had a guitar case full of guns.
-The bar's patrons are uninterested until Buscemi mentions the name "Bucho".
-Meanwhile, El Mariachi has a dream of his encounter with Moco, Bucho's underling, who killed his lover and shot his left hand, but Buscemi awakens him and tells him to continue searching for Bucho.
+At the Tarasco bar in Mexico, Buscemi, an American man, talks about witnessing a massacre in another bar, committed by El Mariachi, a Mexican with a guitar case full of guns.
+Tarasco's patrons are uninterested until Buscemi mentions drug lord "Bucho".
+Moco, Bucho's underling, killed El Mariachi's lover and shot his left hand.
+Buscemi, who is secretly a friend of El Mariachi, soon discovers that Bucho's underlings work and drink at the Tarasco bar.

 El Mariachi meets a child, whose father allegedly plays guitar for a living.
-Having been a guitarist himself, he gives the boy some guitar lessons.
-At the Tarasco bar, El Mariachi engages in a tense standoff with Bucho's henchmen, followed by a massive gunfight.
-El Mariachi kills everyone in the bar but Tavo, who was in a back room conducting illegal business.
-Tavo survives and follows El Mariachi outside and wounds him, but is killed by El Mariachi.
-Carolina, a woman who El Mariachi shielded from Tavo's bullets, takes him to her bookstore.
-Bucho arrives at the bar to survey the carnage.
-Threatened by the situation, Bucho orders his men to hunt down the man "dressed in black".
+Having been a guitarist himself, El Mariachi gives the boy some guitar lessons.
+At the Tarasco bar, El Mariachi kills Bucho's henchmen.
+Tavo, a man conducting illegal business in the bar's secret back room, follows El Mariachi outside and wounds him.
+El Mariachi then kills him.
+Carolina, a woman whom El Mariachi shielded from Tavo's bullets, takes him to her bookstore.
+Threatened by the carnage, Bucho orders his men to hunt down El Mariachi.

-At her bookstore, Carolina tends to El Mariachi's wounds.
-While he rests, she discovers the guns in his guitar case and deduces his identity, based on Buscemi's story.
-El Mariachi asks her to help him locate Bucho.
-He goes to the town church and talks to Buscemi.
+Meanwhile, Carolina tends to El Mariachi's wounds.
+He then goes to a church and talks to Buscemi.
 Upset by the massacre at the bar, Buscemi convinces El Mariachi to abandon his quest for revenge.
-Outside the church, they are ambushed by a man armed with throwing knives, who kills Buscemi and severely wounds El Mariachi.
-Bucho's men arrive at the scene, and mistake the man (who dresses in black) for El Mariachi and kill him.
-They take the body back to Bucho, who realizes they have killed the wrong person, a hitman named Navajas sent by the Colombians to kill El Mariachi.
+They are then ambushed by Navajas, a man armed with throwing knives who kills Buscemi and severely wounds El Mariachi.
+Navajas was sent by Colombian criminals to kill El Mariachi.
+However, before he can accomplish his task, Bucho's men arrive at the scene and kill Navajas, mistaking him for El Mariachi.